uynitsuj/uynitsuj.github.io/_posts/2020-01-09-improved-elevated-robotic-system-and-method.md

 ---
 layout: post
-title:  "Improved elevated robotic system and method"
+title:  "Improved Elevated Robotic System and Method"
-excerpt: "Discussion of new ceiling mounted robotic system."
+excerpt: "Discussion of new and improved ceiling mounted robotic system."
 categories: [internship]
 ---
 Since the advent of robotic systems and devices, the primary application focus has been with enhancing